servo/servo.org/_posts/2026-01-23-december-in-servo.md

 [**The Servo project and its impact on the web platform ecosystem**](https://fosdem.org/2026/schedule/event/LXFKS9-servo-project-impact/) — Manuel Rego (@mrego) is speaking on **Saturday 31 January** at [**14:00 local time**](https://everytimezone.com/?t=697d4600,8ac) (13:00 UTC), about Servo’s impact on spec issues, interop bugs, test cases, and the broader web platform ecosystem.

 [**Implementing Streams Spec in Servo web engine**](https://fosdem.org/2026/schedule/event/3J8GUD-servo-streams-reimplementation/) — Taym Haddadi (@Taym95) is speaking on **Saturday 31 January** at [**17:45 local time**](https://everytimezone.com/?t=697d4600,98d) (16:45 UTC), about our experiences writing a new implementation of the [Streams API](https://developer.mozilla.org/en-US/docs/Web/API/Streams_API) that is independent of the one in SpiderMonkey.

+Servo developers Martin Robinson (@mrobinson) and Delan Azabani (@delan) will also be attending FOSDEM 2026, so it’s a great time to come along and chat about Servo!

 <style>
     ._correction {